Flyingfool95/RDT-server/readme.md

-# React Deno Template – Client
+# React Deno Template – Server

 This template is designed to work out of the box with [RDT - Client](https://github.com/Flyingfool95/RDT-client).